rubenhortas/rubenhortas.github.io/_posts/2024-02-24-htb-codify.md

 ## Foothold

 As the editor is using the [vm2 library](https://github.com/patriksimek/vm2), and this project is discontinued due security issues, we let's take advantage of a [sandbox escape PoC in vm2](https://gist.github.com/leesh3288/381b230b04936dd4d74aaf90cc8bb244) to inject a reverse shell in the editor.

-We lisen in our host:
+We start a listener in our host:

 ```
 nc -lvnp 1234